 - Anne Gobi, State Senator, Spencer (or designee)

 - Eric Lesser, State Senator, 1st Hampden and Hampshire (or designee)

-- Susannah Whipps-Lee, State Representative, 2nd Franklin (or designee)
+- Susannah Whipps, State Representative, 2nd Franklin (or designee)

 - Dan Hammock, Quabbin Fishermen’s Association

 - Tony Brighenti, N. Quabbin Fishermen’s Association; Quabbin Watershed Advisory Committee (QWAC)

 - Nancy Talbot, Selectperson and Town Clerk, Ware